 Your HOA will probably require monthly or annual dues payments.
 In addition, you may be asked to pay additional assessments for improvements to the community.
 If you fail to make these required payments in a timely manner, your HOA may choose to pursue legal recourse by beginning foreclosure proceedings against your property.
 Even if you are completely up-to-date on your mortgage payments, these legal proceedings can cause you to lose your home.
 Contacting a Katy real estate law firm can help you protect your rights if your HOA has announced its intention to foreclose on your home.

 In the state of Texas, HOAs have rules requiring that they give written warning of their intention to foreclose at least 60 days before beginning those proceedings.
 A court order is required to foreclose.
 If you cannot pay the amount due in the time allotted, your HOA must provide you with an alternate payment plan to help you manage these costs and retain your home.
 Retaining the services of a qualified attorney is often your best option to prevent foreclosure and ensure that you and your family can remain in your Katy home.

 The legal professionals at The Law Office of Henry Jakob can help you deal with HOA issues quickly and effectively.
-We specialize in Katy estate planning, civil litigation and real estate law to ensure that our clients receive the most accurate guidance and effective representation possible.
+We many years of experience in Katy estate planning, civil litigation and real estate law to ensure that our clients receive the most accurate guidance and effective representation possible.
 Call our offices today at 832.879.2244 to set up your initial consultation.
 We will be happy to help you resolve your legal issues to achieve the most positive outcome in your case.